r-niemans/CDS_ternarysearchtree/README.md

 ### Datasets .pkl files

 ### Comparison of the trees with Different Datasets having ~2M words)
-Performance comparisons were made between around 2M words from the `frequency_words`, `wikipedia`'s unsorted dataset and a sorted list of Wikipedia words, specifically to analyze the impact of tree balance on execution times.
+Performance comparisons were made between around 2M words from the `frequency_words`, `wikipedia`'s unsorted dataset and a sorted list of Wikipedia words (`wikipedia_sorted`) specifically to analyze the impact of tree balance on execution times.
-Results from the output in the HPC folder were pooled and summary graphs were created and are available in the Output folder.
+Results from the output in the HPC folder were pooled and summary graphs were created and are available in the [Outputs](https://github.com/r-niemans/CDS_ternarysearchtree/tree/main/HPC/Outputs) folder.

 As observed, pickle files generally show faster insertion and searching times compared to text files for datasets containing around 2 million words.
-Recursion B-trees consistently show the best performance, with the lowest insertion and searching times, except for wikipedia_sorted, where searching was not possible due to a recursion error.
+* Recursion B-trees consistently show the best performance, with the lowest insertion and searching times, except for `wikipedia_sorted`, where searching was not possible due to a recursion error.
-Recursion-based TST trees perform poorly, especially with sorted datasets, as their searching times increase significantly and can even cause errors.
+* Recursion-based TST trees perform poorly, especially with sorted datasets, as their searching times increase significantly and can even cause errors.
 Iterative trees maintain stable performance with reasonable insertion and searching times, making them a balanced alternative.
-Sparse trees exhibit growing complexity as dataset sizes increase, leading to higher insertion and searching times, making them less scalable.
+* Sparse trees show growing complexity as dataset sizes increase, leading to higher insertion and searching times, making them less scalable.
-The frequency_words dataset has a more limited word spread, resulting in lower searching times, while Wikipedia has a higher variety of words, leading to longer searching times.
-Wikipedia_sorted, being a sorted version of Wikipedia, has the highest searching times, showing that sorting negatively affects recursive structures.
-Overall, choosing the right tree structure depends on dataset size and spread, with B-trees being the most efficient except in highly sorted cases.
+* The `frequency_words` dataset has a more limited word spread, resulting in lower searching times, while Wikipedia has a higher variety of words, leading to longer searching times.
+On the contrary, `wikipedia_sorted`, being a sorted version of Wikipedia, has the highest searching times, showing that sorting negatively affects recursive structures.

+Overall, choosing the right tree structure depends on dataset size, type and spread, with B-trees being the most efficient except in highly sorted cases.

 ## Performance Testing : Comparison with B-Trees